-1. A maximum of 30 EC of the curriculum can be accumulated through granted exemptions by the Examination Board.
+1. A maximum of 30 EC of the curriculum can be acquired by exemptions granted by the Examination Board.
 This exemption does not apply to the Major Internship (Master's Thesis).

 11. Evaluation and transitional provisions

 Article 11.1 Evaluation of the education